 EB-403-1LV-T1 – This is a one component epoxy adhesive that has a very high Tg meaning key dielectric properties are maintained at elevated temperatures.

-EB-119M – This 2-part, low viscosity, high temperature adhesive is an filled epoxy adhesive and potting compound used for coil impregnation, underfill, and wafer passivation.
-Also has high Tg and high temperature resistance.
+EB-119M – This 2-part, low viscosity, high-temperature adhesive is a filled epoxy adhesive and potting compound used for coil impregnation, underfill, and wafer passivation.
+Also has high Tg and high-temperature resistance.

-EB-347 – A low CTE, room temperature cure epoxy adhesive used extensively is aerospace instrumentation.
-EB-347 also passes NASA outgassing requirements
+EB-347 – A low CTE, room temperature cure epoxy adhesive used extensively is navigational instrumentation.
+EB-347 also passes NASA outgassing requirements.

 EC-1015 – A high temperature resistant epoxy potting compound used to encapsulate a variety of electronic components including capacitors, transformers, and RFI filter.
 This low viscosity system is also used in copper coil impregnation.

-EB-316M – One of Epoxyset’s most used products, this 1:1 mix ratio epoxy is a high strength adhesive used for many industrial applications in industries including aerospace, medical, and construction.
+EB-316M – One of Epoxyset’s most used products, this 1:1 mix ratio epoxy is a high strength adhesive used for many industrial applications in industries including electronics, medical, and construction.

-For more information about Epoxyset dielectric epoxies or assistance in choosing the right product for your application, contact us at +1 (401)-726-4500 or send us an email at email@example.com.
+For more information about Epoxyset dielectric epoxies or assistance in choosing the right product for your application, contact us at +1 (401)-726-4500 or email us at firstname.lastname@example.org.